Shop Subscribe

 Special Needs

-Many children on the autism spectrum experience discomfort or pain when in contact with certain sound frequencies or levels of loudness.
-Using oral tools as part of a good sensory buffet can help with self-regulation and calming during times of sensory overload.
+Some children with autism or other disabilities experience discomfort or pain when exposed to sound frequencies or levels of loudness.
+Using various tools as part of a broad sensory-based intervention can help with self-regulation and calming during sensory overload.

 Shop All Oral Motor Sensory Processing Tools